 The UN Set is a multilateral agreement on competition policy that (i) provides a set of equitable rules for the control of anti-competitive practices; (ii) recognises the development dimension of competition law and policy; and (iii) provides a framework for international operation and exchange of best practices.

-Every five years since the adoption of the United Nations Set, a Review Conference has been held, providing an occasion for heads of competition authorities and senior officials of developed and developing countries, including least developed countries (LDCs) and economies in transition, to establish direct contacts and networking among themselves for voluntary cooperation and the exchange of best practices.
+Every five years, a conference is held to review the UN Set, providing an occasion for heads of competition authorities and senior officials from both developed and developing countries, including least developed countries (LDCs) and economies in transition, to establish direct contacts and promote voluntary cooperation and the exchange of best practices.

 Seventh Review Conference will focus on the following topics: